NEW-JERUSALEM-TRIBE-SNT-PMA/EL-A1-Melchizedek/.github/ISSUE_TEMPLATE/content.md

 ---
-name: Content
+name: NJT
 about: Submit an issue about DME website content
-title: ''
+title: '"Department"'
-labels: content
+labels: OIG
-assignees: ''
+assignees: '"L.Name"'

 ---

 **Describe the issue**
 A clear and concise description of what the problem is.

 **URL**